 The development and use of IEML could lead to an epistemological revolution in humanities and social sciences (facing currently a flood of “big data”).
 It could also become an important tool in the hands of human communities to create, assimilate and “manage” knowledge.
 All this goes in the direction of an augmentation and a self-reflection of human collective intelligence linked to a generalized continuous social learning.

 I have explained the philosophical and scientific principles behind IEML in The Semantic Sphere (Wiley 2011).
 The formal grammar, basic algorithms and mathematical demonstrations related to IEML are here.
-I am writing a book that unveils a new research program based on IEML: Algorithmic Intelligence.
-A small team of engineers is currently (2016) developing a first application in the field of collaborative data curation.
+A small team of engineers is currently (2016-2017) developing a first application in the field of collaborative data curation.
 The tools are coming!